segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/index.md

 ## Destination filters
 > info ""
 > Destination filters are only available to Business Tier customers.
+>
-Destination filters on mobile device-mode destinations are in beta for Analytics Kotlin.
+> Destination filters on mobile device-mode destinations are in beta and only supports Analytics-Kotlin and [Analytics-Swift](/docs/connections/sources/catalog/libraries/mobile/swift-ios/).

 Use Analytics Kotlin (Android) to configure [destination filters](docs/connections/destinations/destination-filters/) on your mobile device-mode destinations.

+> warning ""
+> When you use destination filters in mobile device-mode, certain fields that are added to the payload server-side such as an IP address, aren't supported.
+Segment ignores these filters.

 To get started with destination filters on mobile device-mode destinations using Kotlin: